 A Knightly Code

-Many people are of the opinion that having the title of knight in some way makes a person larger than life... that it somehow makes them "more" than the common man.
-While aspects of that may be true, it is not how I prefer to define it.
+Many people are of the opinion that having the title of knight in some way makes a person larger than life... that it somehow makes them "greater" than the common man.
+While a commonly held belief, it is not how I prefer to define it.
 I prefer to believe that no man (or woman) is in any way "greater" than any other.
 Instead, I have always held that each of us has a duty to fulfill our potential as people and as members of this community as much as we possibly can, and that a knight is an individual who has progressed further than most others on this path.

 Knighthood, therefore, is an ideal that we all approach in some manner or another as we seek to improve our community and ourselves.
 A line I am fond of repeating (and I think I attribute to Steve Johnson) is "First you become a knight in your heart.
 Later on, someone else takes notice and you receive a belt."